 Magnus Reality (Earth-27)

 Rogue gave birth to Magnus, who grew up to have similar powers to Rogue except his touch turned objects into metal.
-She was seemingly killed by Magnus' touch a week after his thirteenth birthday, but turned out to be alive when his body returned to this reality.
+Rogue was seemingly killed by Magnus' touch a week after his thirteenth birthday, but is discovered to be alive when his body returned to this reality.

 As an adult, Magnus was plucked out of his reality by theTimebreakers to be one of the founding members of the reality hopping Exiles.
 With his son suddenly vanishing without a trace, Magneto convinced himself that his son had run away from home.